f26401004/HackMD-Intern-SyncNote/README.md

 * channel.ts -> gen instance in background script to deal with communication between tabs
 * clien.ts -> gen instance in content script to deal with the page operation
 * Develop with es2016 feature

+#### 2019-07-13 (about 2hr)
+* Add success/failed animation to label the availability of transfering
+* Use Ant-Design to build the popup page
+* Labeling the choosing/transfering tab on favicon